SIM: our cards are the ace for your game

 Green SIM cards

-At the other end of the spectrum we highly recommend the use of eSIMs, which completely avoids using plastics and even further reduces the carbon footprint.
-Already soldered to the PCB (Printed Circuit Board) of a mobile device these embedded SIM modules are just a tiny silicon and will no longer be physically exchanged.
-Increased sustainability, higher flexibility and ease of use are only a few reasons why the global eSIM adoption is accelerating fast and will reach a substantial number within in the next years.
+We highly recommend the use of eSIMs, which completely avoids using plastics and even further reduces the carbon footprint.
+Already soldered to the hardware of a mobile device these embedded SIM modules are just a tiny silicon and will no longer be physically exchanged.
+Increased sustainability, higher flexibility and ease of use are only a few reasons why the global eSIM adoption is accelerating fast.

 Form factors: from small to smaller